Samega7Cattac/StringCmp-Benchmark/README.md

 ./benchmark
 ```

-## Result Examples
+## Result Examples (default 100000000 iterations)

 If the strings are equal: `./benchmark "This is a test String" "This is a test String"`
 ```
-direct == string comp: true in 3732 nanosec string comp method: true in 1497 nanosec strcmp method: true in 1540 nanosec memcmp method: true in 304 nanosec
+direct == comp: true in 40.808111 nanosec string.compare: true in 34.426106 nanosec
+strcmp: true in 34.294204 nanosec
+memcmp: true in 31.675042 nanosec
-length_and_memory_argcmp: true in 224 nanosec
+length_and_memory_argcmp: true in 31.885689 nanosec
 ```

 Strings are diff: `./benchmark "This is a test String1" "This is a test String2"`
 ```
-direct == string comp: false in 3427 nanosec string comp method: false in 1450 nanosec strcmp method: false in 956 nanosec memcmp method: false in 186 nanosec
+direct == comp: false in 43.381544 nanosec string.compare: false in 37.089940 nanosec
+strcmp: false in 34.211088 nanosec
+memcmp: false in 35.235334 nanosec
-length_and_memory_argcmp: false in 169 nanosec
+length_and_memory_argcmp: false in 35.579679 nanosec
 ```

 Strings are diff and with diff lengths: `./benchmark "This is a test String1" "This is a test String22"`
 ```
-direct == string comp: false in 1684 nanosec string comp method: false in 1762 nanosec strcmp method: false in 1558 nanosec memcmp method: false in 1117 nanosec
+direct == comp: false in 30.119650 nanosec string.compare: false in 36.627149 nanosec
+strcmp: false in 34.298820 nanosec
+memcmp: false in 35.436222 nanosec
-length_and_memory_argcmp: false in 185 nanosec
+length_and_memory_argcmp: false in 27.794495 nanosec
 ```

-`memcmp` and `lenght_and_memory_argcmp` have almost always the same timings, but `lenght_and_memory_argcmp` doesn't slow down when the lengths are diff.
+`memcmp` and `lenght_and_memory_argcmp` have almost the same timings, but `lenght_and_memory_argcmp` is faster when the lengths are diff.